-The partial tax base from other income is calculated as income minus expenses with no possibility to create tax loss.
+The partial tax base from other income is calculated as income minus expenses with no possibility of creating tax loss.

-Total tax base Income Expenses Partial tax base Separate tax base

-Income from dependent Gross income - Gross Yes

-activity from income Income from

-employment, special

-remuneration contract used

-of executive for part-time

-director, etc. job in the

-maximum

-amount of

-CZK 10,000

-per month

-Income from independent Income from Real or Income Yes

-activity independent lump-sum minus Income of

-activity expenses expenses authors in the

-(30% - maximum

-80%, with amount of

-caps) CZK 10,000

-per month

-Capital income Gross capital - Gross Yes

-income capital

-income

-Rental income Rental income Real or Income No

-lump-sum minus

-expenses expenses

-(30%, with

-caps)

-Other income Gross income Real (in the Income No (only

-amount of minus minor)

-the income expenses

-at

-maximum)
+Total tax base Income Expenses Partial tax base Separate tax base Income from dependent activity Gross income from employment, remuneration of executive director, etc. - Gross income Yes Income from special contract used for part- time job in the maximum amount of CZK 10,000 per month Income from independent activity Income from independent activity Real or lump-sum expenses (30% - 80%, with caps) Income minus expenses Yes Income of authors in the maximum amount of CZK 10,000 per month Capital income Gross capital income - Gross capital income Yes Rental income Rental income Real or lump-sum expenses (30%, with caps) Income minus expenses No Other income Gross income Real (in the amount of the income at maximum) Income minus expenses No (only minor)